Kale Brussels Sprout Pear Salad

 The salad is best made right before you are planning to serve it.
 So that means you should wait to slice the brussels sprouts, chop the kale and dice the pears.

 But what you can do ahead of time is make the vinaigrette.
 Store it in the refrigerator up to 3 days in advance.
-You may find that the olive oil turns solid at the colder temperature in the fridge.
-Just run the airtight container with the dressing under warm water and shake it around for the oil to turn to liquid again.
+You may find that the oil turns solid at the colder temperature in the fridge.
+Just run the jar with the dressing under warm water and shake it around for the oil to turn to liquid again.

 Store leftover salad in an airtight container up to 3 days.
-If you know you are going to save some of the salad, do not toss that portion in the vinaigrette.
+If you know you are going to save some of the salad, do not stir that portion with the vinaigrette.
 Also, the salad will lose some of its crispness the longer it is stored.

 Kale Brussels Sprout Pear Salad